What is Okur-Chung Neurodevelopmental Syndrome?

 • Vision issues such as strabismus, near/far sightedness, astigmatism

 Is there a cure or treatment for OCNDS?

 There is not a definitive cure for OCNDS yet; however, specific measures should be taken for associated findings:

-- Monitor growth and use of G-tubes if there are persistent feeding problems
+• Monitor growth and use of G-tubes if there are persistent feeding issues

 How can I reach out to other families?

 You can connect with families via their Facebook group page https://www.facebook.com/groups/524315764434784

 How can I learn about the future studies?

 You can contact the researchers Dr. Wendy Chung and Dr. Volkan Okur on the following website at www.csnk2a1gene.com